betancourt-ncs/melody/README.md

 ## The Solution

 Melody takes another approach.
-Instead of instructing a model to be careful, it inspects the code diff and proves what went wrong by executing a command: a `git grep`, an AST walk, a test run.
-Findings are evidence, not opinions.
+Instead of instructing a model to be careful, it inspects the code diff and proves what went wrong by executing a command: a `git grep`, an AST walk, a test run, etc. Findings are evidence, not opinions.

 Inspired by Andrej's post, I categorized these LLM pitfalls into four main pillars to directly address these issues: